-We estimate that the net proceeds from our issuance and sale of 13,888,888 shares of our common stock in this offering will be approximately \$229.0 million, assuming an initial public offering price of \$18.00 per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of 13,888,888 shares of our common stock in this offering will be approximately \$229.0 million, based upon the initial public offering price of \$18.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds will be approximately \$263.9 million.

-We currently anticipate that we will use the net proceeds from this offering, together with our existing resources, through 2019 as follows: (1) to fund the costs of Phase 1 trials in healthy volunteers for each of DNL201 and DNL151 and a Phase 1b study in LRRK2 mutation-carrying Parkinson's disease patients, as well as preparation for a potential future Phase 2 clinical trial; (2) to fund the costs to advance our RIPK1 program through Phase 1 and early Phase 2 clinical development, substantially represented by the planned Phase 1 clinical trial in healthy volunteers, including a cohort in Alzheimer's disease patients, for DNL747, a Phase 2a clinical trial in ALS patients and a Phase 2a clinical trial in Alzheimer's disease patients; (3) to optimize and broaden our ATV and ETV platform technologies and to advance our four core antibody and enzyme replacement programs through preclinical development and IND-enabling activities; (4) if we exercise our option to acquire all outstanding shares of F-star Gamma, to fund the initial exercise payments; and (5) the remainder to fund seed programs, general research and development activities, working capital and other general corporate activities.
+We currently anticipate that we will use the net proceeds from this offering, together with our existing resources, through 2019 as follows: (1) to fund the costs of Phase 1 trials in healthy volunteers for each of DNL201 and DNL151 and a Phase 1b study in LRRK2 mutation-carrying Parkinson's disease patients, as well as preparation for a potential future Phase 2 clinical trial; (2) to fund the costs to advance our RIPK1 program through Phase 1 and early Phase 2 clinical development, substantially represented by the planned Phase 1 clinical trial in healthy volunteers, including a cohort in Alzheimer's disease patients, for DNL747, a Phase 2a clinical trial in ALS patients and a Phase 2a clinical trial in Alzheimer's disease patients; (3) to optimize and broaden our ATV and ETV platform technologies and to advance our four core antibody and enzyme replacement programs through preclinical development and IND-enabling activities: (4) if we exercise our option to acquire all outstanding shares of F-star Gamma, to fund the initial exercise payments; and (5) the remainder to fund seed programs, general research and development activities, working capital and other general corporate activities.
 See the section titled "Use of Proceeds" for additional information.